You can see more of our Colchester Campus through photos taken by students, staff and friends.

 campus universities in the UK.

-originally landscaped in the eighteenth century and was
+just outside Colchester.
+The park was originally landscaped in the eighteenth century and was

 painted by celebrated landscape artist John Constable.